RRFayad/next-course/README.md

   - If we simply throw an error, we go to the Error page, but with no route to leave it;
   - So the best approach is to handle possible errors to return a error message to the useFormState:
     - **Obs.:** - the redirect() must be out of the try catch block
+      - To be precise here, it works this way because redirect() throws an error

   ```javascript
     export async function createSnippet(formState: { message: string }, formData: FormData) {